webfx-demos/webfx-demo-cube/README.md

 `webfx-demo-cube-application-gwt/target/webfx-demo-cube-application-gwt-0.1.0-SNAPSHOT/webfx_demo_cube_application_gwt/index.html`

-Locate and open this file from your IDE, or any webserver (pictures & videos will be blocked by CORS if simply using the `file://` protocol).
+Locate and open this file from your IDE, or any webserver (pictures & videos will be blocked by CORS if just using the `file://` protocol).

+## Question?

+Feel free to ask [here](https://github.com/webfx-project/webfx/discussions/27) any question related to the usage of WebGL in WebFX.